silvamleandro/UAV_Platform/README.md

 __Note 3:__ The _-o_ or _--only_publish_ parameter is used only publish commands, not subscribe.

 __Note 4:__ For the DJI Tello to work with the application, its firmware needs to be updated to the latest version.
+In addition, some bugs may occur, so it is recommended to connect the drone to the smartphone and fly, and then connect to the platform.

 -----